Jgoldfeder/YGoldfederBarIlanResearch/JumpRiddle/ReadMe.txt

 because the crossed matches at 1 and 2 are shifted to 0 and 1, and the matches at 2 and 3 are set to true to signify them becoming crossed.
 The model uses a move counter to limit solutions to n/2 moves.

 Results:
 The program found that there is no solution for cases n = 4 and n = 6.
-For cases n=8.n=10,n=12,n=14.,n=16 and n=18, a solution was found.
-Using an inductive argument, it is clear from these results than for any n>6 where n is even, there is a solution.
-Any n above 18 can be broken up into x sets of 10 and one set of 10-18.
-For example, 70 can be broken into 6 tens and one 18, and 40 can be broken into 4 tens, and 26 would be one ten and a 16.
-Thus, we have proven that for n> 6, n is even, the riddle has a solution, and for n<=6, there is no solution.
+For cases n=8, there is a solution.
+Using induction, the program can reduce an n match problem to an n-2 match problem, when n is larger than 10.
+Thus there is a solution for all n >=8.

 Program and results by Judah Goldfeder.